Ian Thorpe to make comeback at World Cup in Singapore

 Five-time Olympic gold medallist Ian Thorpe will compete in his first international meeting for five years at the World Cup in Singapore on Friday.

-earlier this year he was returning, with London 2012 the target.
+The Australian, 29, retired in 2006 but announced earlier this year he was returning, with London 2012 the target.

 "I am on track and I'm swimming well," Thorpe told BBC Sport.

 "I have to manage my expectations though.
 I go from thinking I am one of the best swimmers in the world - but I haven't competed in nearly five years."

 “I'm a little bit nervous that I'll forget how to swim, which may sound strange but I haven't competed in a long time”

 Thorpe will compete in the 100m butterfly and 100m individual medley in Singapore.
 His presence has led to huge interest in a normally low-key event .